Robert Culp: Personal life

 Culp was married five times: to Elayne Carroll (1951–1956), Nancy Ashe (1957–1966), French actress France Nuyen, whom he met when she guest-starred on I Spy (1967–1970), Sheila Sullivan (1971–1976), and Candace Faulkner (from 1981).

 In addition to appearing in four episodes of I Spy, two of them written by Culp, in 1969 Nuyen also co-hosted the second episode of the TV comedy Turn-On with him, but the program was never shown, as the series was cancelled after its first airing.

 Culp had three sons and a daughter with his second wife, and a daughter with his fifth wife.
-His son Joseph Culp is an actor and director; his son Jason Culp is a voice actor who has narrated many audiobooks.
+That daughter, producer Samantha Culp, married author Matthew Specktor in 2021.His son Joseph Culp is an actor and director; his son Jason Culp is a voice actor who has narrated many audiobooks.
 Culp's grandson, Elmo Kennedy O'Connor, is a rapper and performs under the alias Bones.

+Culp's appearances on The Outer Limits led to a longtime friendship with Harlan Ellison who wrote for the series.

 Death

-On March 24, 2010, Culp died at age 79 after a fall while walking near Runyon Canyon Park in Los Angeles.
+On March 24, 2010, Culp died at age 79 of a head injury sustained from a fall while walking near Runyon Canyon Park in Los Angeles; although Culp had apparently suffered a heart attack which caused the fall, it was the head injury that was fatal.
 He is buried at Sunset View Cemetery in El Cerrito.
 A memorial service was held at Grauman's Egyptian Theater in Los Angeles on April 10, 2010.

 At the time of his death, Culp had just completed performing a supporting role as Blakesley in the film The Assignment.
 He was also working on several screenplays, including an adaptation of the story of Terry and the Pirates that had already been accepted for filming and was scheduled to start production in Hong Kong in 2012, with Culp directing.
 Terry and the Pirates had been Culp's favorite comic strip as a boy, and it was his longtime wish to make a film based on it.